 To illustrate this reasoning, let’s look at a few examples of the actual probabilities of commonplace occurrences.
 Assuming a truly random shuffle, the probability of observing any particular sequence of 52 playing cards (i.e., the ratio of an actual shuffled sequence to the sample space of all possible shuffled sequences) is 1/80658175170943878571660636856403766975289505440883277824000000000000 or 8 x 10^67.
 To put this into some perspective this figure is far larger than all the observable stars in the universe which is about 7.7 x 10^21.
 This is essentially how creationists erroneously portray the probability of abiogenesis; likening it to the extremely low probability of obtaining a specific 52 card sequence after a single shuffle.
 The probability of any randomly selected bridge hand being dealt is also far larger than all the observable stars, being 1/53644737765488792839237440000 or about 5.36 x 10^28.
 Already we are approaching the numerical territory that creationists argue must be evidence for a supernatural origin of life, yet we are doing no more than playing a very ordinary game of cards.

 Now imagine dealing four separate 13 card hands from a standard shuffled deck.
 It would surprise many people to know that the probability of getting any random 13 card hand is 1/635013000559600 or a little more than 6.35 x 10^14.
+If every adult on Earth were to conduct this experiment 1,000 times, with the goal of attaining a specific 13 card sequence, the probability of their succeeding would be <1/1000000000.
 So what are the odds that we would be dealt a hand which, like the emergence of life, is very special indeed?
 Let’s say a hand comprised of all 13 diamonds?
 Well, again it surprises many people to realise that the odds of this occurring are no different to being dealt any random 13-card hand.
 Playing cards, like atoms, are not conscious.
-The origin of life, like that very special hand of cards comprised of the full suite of diamonds, appears to be far less probable than any other random permutation of cards and molecules only because we have assigned some subjective significance to them.
+The origin of life, like that very special hand of cards comprised of the full suite of diamonds, appears to be far less probable than any other random permutation of cards and molecules only because we have assigned some subjective significance to them; they are a goal to be attained.
 This is a well studied psychological phenomenon; humans tend to perceive certain naturally occurring patterns as being particularly significant and so perceive them as less likely to be observed, while viewing other patterns, though just as likely to occur, with much less significance and so considered more likely to be observed (Rogers, 1998).
 This is essentially what creationists are doing.
 Yet the pack of cards cares not which hands are dealt any more than do molecules, either now or 4 billion years ago.

 It would be highly unlikely to expect that the chemical conditions harbouring the initial processes of abiogenesis occurred on one occasion or even in a single location on the early planet.
 It is more realistic to assume there were plentiful opportunities for billions of chemical reactions occurring simultaneously in countless billions of locations across hundreds of millions of years, not just on a single planet, but within the universe.
 A typical image from the Hubble telescope isolates about 10 square arc minutes of the sky and there are approximately 5,000 galaxies visible in such an image.
 The observable universe covered by the Hubble telescope (which is not the entire universe) therefore contains about 75,000,000,000 galaxies (see e.g., Plait, 2016).
 Our own galaxy, the Milky Way is, conservatively estimated, comprised of something like 100,000,000,000 stars (more generous estimates suggest the number is 4x higher).
 Let's assume that the more conservatives figures are correct.
 We can then conservatively calculate: